 - Salt to taste

-- Heat oil in a pan or kadhai, and add whole red chillies, methi, saunf, jeera, hing and mustard seeds.
+- Heat oil in a pan or kadhai, and add whole red chillies, methi, saunf, jeera, hing, kalonji and mustard seeds.
 Once the seeds start crackling add ginger garlic paste and onions.

-- Stir fry the onions on high heat for two minutes and add the tomato puree, turmeric powder, red chili powder, salt and slit green chili .
+- Stir fry the onions on high heat for two minutes and add the tomato puree, turmeric powder, red chilli powder, salt and slit green chilli .

-- Cover and cook for five minutes till the capsicum and tomato softens a bit.
+- Add the paneer cubes and mix well.
+Cook for 2-3 minutes and turn off the flame.
 Serve hot with steamed rice and parathas (flatbread).